yungyuc/ynote/writing/2018/python_in_cpp/index.rst

 library providing comprehensive wrapping between Python and C++11.
 It also includes neat API for manipulating Python objects.
 The API is very basic and covers only a fraction of what Python C API does, but fun to use.
-And it's the real point of this post: make a note about manipulating Python objects using pybind11.
+And it's the real point of this post: make a note about manipulating Python objects with pybind11.
 Other parts of the library are important and probably more useful than this.
-But I find it particularly interesting.
+But I find this particularly interesting.

 I am starting with "hello, world".
 But it's boring to just print a Python :py:class:`str`, which doesn't differ much from C++ :cpp:class:`std::string`.